 While that demonstration was comprised of things that are in the game, the campaign is a bit more nuanced in terms of pacing.
 Relative to the open spaces of Borderlands, the environments of Aliens: Colonial Marines are more guided, but there’s a lot of room for choice both in the ways that players can approach an encounter as well as that path their specific character takes.

-AvPGalaxy – Another aspect shown in the E3 demo are the sentry guns.
+AvPGalaxy – Another aspect shown in the E3 demo is the sentry guns.
 How is Gearbox approaching this iconic weapon?
 Can sentry guns be placed in any part of the environment or are there designated drop points as we saw in the demo?

 Gearbox Software – A sentry gun can be placed anywhere you’d like, so long as there’s one available.
 They’re also an extremely limited commodity, so you’ll want to approach their placement strategically.
 Especially since Xenomorphs are crafty buggers that like to emerge from unexpected places.